Introduction

 Simulation Results

-Below is screen shot from Vivado simulation showing the FM modulation signal for 5Hz message signal.
+Below are screen shots taken from Vivado simulation showing the FM modulation signal for 5Hz message signal.

 Frequency Spectrum

-For the given FM modulation with a carrier frequency of 100 Hz, a modulating frequency of 5 Hz, and a peak frequency deviation of 50 Hz, the resulting spectrum consists of a series of discrete spectral lines located at
+For the given FM modulation with a carrier frequency of 10.7 MHz, a modulating frequency of 5 KHz, and a peak frequency deviation of 75 KHz, the resulting spectrum consists of a series of discrete spectral lines located at

 fc ± n fm, where n = 0, 1, 2, ….
-These lines are spaced by the modulating frequency (5 Hz) and their amplitudes are determined by the modulation index
+These lines are spaced by the modulating frequency (5 KHz) and their amplitudes are determined by the modulation index

 Because the modulation index is large (β >> 1), many sidebands carry significant energy, resulting in a wideband FM signal.
 This shows that the modulation index controls the distribution of energy across the sidebands and directly affects how “wide” the FM signal appears in the frequency domain.